Cleanroom: Cleanroom classification and standardization

 Cleanrooms are classified according to the number and size of particles permitted per volume of air.
 Large numbers like "class 100" or "class 1000" refer to FED-STD-209E, and denote the number of particles of size 0.5 μm or larger permitted per cubic foot of air.
 The standard also allows interpolation; for example SNOLAB is maintained as a class 2000 cleanroom.

 A discrete, light-scattering airborne particle counter is used to determine the concentration of airborne particles, equal to and larger than the specified sizes, at designated sampling locations.

 Small numbers refer to ISO 14644-1 standards, which specify the decimal logarithm of the number of particles 0.1 μm or larger permitted per m3 of air.
 So, for example, an ISO class 5 cleanroom has at most 105 particles/m3.

 Both FS 209E and ISO 14644-1 assume log-log relationships between particle size and particle concentration.
 For that reason, zero particle concentration does not exist.
 Some classes do not require testing some particle sizes, because the concentration is too low or too high to be practical to test for, but such blanks should not be read as zero.

 Because 1 m3 is about 35 ft3, the two standards are mostly equivalent when measuring 0.5 μm particles, although the testing standards differ.
 Ordinary room air is around class 1,000,000 or ISO 9.

 ISO 14644-1 and ISO 14698

 ISO 14644-1 and ISO 14698 are non-governmental standards developed by the International Organization for Standardization (ISO).
-The former applies to clean rooms in general (see table below); the latter to cleanrooms where biocontamination may be an issue.
+The former applies to cleanrooms in general (see table below), the latter to cleanrooms where biocontamination may be an issue.
 Since the strictest standards have been achieved only for space applications, it is sometimes difficult to know whether they were achieved in vacuum or standard conditions.